 The body loves a variety of plant nutrients.
 It can do okay on the regular vegetables and fruits that you can find in the stores but it does even better if you mix in even a few heirlooms, spicy and pungent mixed greens, or herbs from the garden!

-Click on the link below for part 2 which I outline specific and evidence based herbs that you can take to keep your immune system strong and that will help you fight off a variety of infections if you do get sick.
+Click here for part 2 where I outline specific and evidence based herbs that you can take to keep your immune system strong and that will help you fight off a variety of infections if you do get sick.
+Click here for part 3 where I go into great detail about what supplements you can take (and why you should) as well as the best foods that contain those nutrients so that you are not vulnerable.